mrdolliver/mrdolliver/README.md

 ### Training Dept. Method of Procedure Documents.
 **Description:** As the department grew I created and maintained several Method of Procedure'(MOPs)'documents to include development work flow, how to for the Learning Management System instructor guides etc.
 **Technologies Used:** MS Word/PDF
-**Highlights:** THe MOPS ensured that knowledge of the various procedures within the deptament were consistent and reproducible without relying on other persons.
+**Highlights:** The MOPS ensured that knowledge of the various procedures within the department were consistent and reproducible without relying on other persons.
 [Work Flow MOP sample](link-to-sample)

 # Training Courses